-What is Node Red? –Node red is a flow based tool and IOT Dashboard developed by IBM and written in Node.js and is an Open Source project
+What is Node Red? –Node red is a flow based tool and IOT Dashboard developed by IBM and written in Node.js.It is an Open Source project

 Node red lets you easily create program flows by joining together black box functions using a web interface.

 In this tutorial you will learn how to install Node red on Windows and Linux and how to navigate the Web Interface and install use the node red dashboard to create an IOT dashboard.

 Installing Node Red